-FIGURE 5: The new geothermal spa in Olkaria, Kenya
+FIGURE 5: The geothermal spa in Olkaria, Kenya

 In Ethiopia, the Aluto-Langano pilot power plant, built in 1998 for producing 7.2 MWe on-line, had a major problem in operation for its first years, with only partial production for a few months after its opening.
 Mechanical problems in the plant and limited steam supply were a difficult problem to overcome.
 This led to no or low production for long periods of time (Teklemariam, 2008).
 After restoration, the plant was running smoothly and producing 3 MWe for several years, but has now been shut down.
 Additional wells have been drilled and more are scheduled to get more steam.
 The plan is not only to get the pilot plant back on-line, but also for an extended plant, scheduled to produce 75 MW of electricity, with the assistance of World Bank and JICA.
-Furthermore, Reykjavik Geothermal has announced large production plans for the Corbetti and Tulu Moye geothermal fields, which are expected to be realised in the very near future.
+Furthermore, Reykjavik Geothermal has announced large production plans for the Corbetti and Tulu Moye geothermal fields, which seem to be reaching a drilling stage in the very near future, with bureaucratical problems having finally been solved.

 Geothermal exploration and research have recently been undertaken in Djibouti, Uganda, Tanzania, Eritrea, Zambia, Malawi, and in Rwanda.
 The ambitious exploration drillings in Karisimbi in Rwanda, unfortunately were not successful, with the two deep exploration wells not confirming the existence of a geothermal reservoir.
 This is a lesson to learn from for the countries bordering the western part of the EARS, emphasizing that much more exploration is needed there.
 The big question with the western rift is whether its potential is mainly confined to intermediate- and low-temperature activity, which would see its possibilities for electrical production limited quite much.
+Djibouti has also been drilling deep exploration wells, with some results.